KARMA-BOI/Phelloisy-Token-Checker/README.md

 3. Put The Tokens You Want To Check In "INPUT/TOKENS.txt"
 4. Run "MAIN.py"
 5. After The Program Finishes, All The Tokens Will Be Stored Inside The "OUTPUT/WORKING" Directory

+## EDUCATIONAL PURPOSES DISCLAIMER
+This repository and its contents are provided strictly for educational purposes only.
+Any usage of the materials within this repository for commercial or non-educational purposes is not endorsed.
+The information, code samples, and documentation provided here are intended solely for learning and academic exploration.

+No guarantees are made regarding the accuracy, completeness, or reliability of the information provided.
+Users are encouraged to independently verify the information and exercise their own judgment when utilizing any code or content from this repository.

+By accessing or using this repository, you agree to do so at your own risk and hold harmless the repository owner(s) and contributors from any damages or liabilities that may arise.